openrails/openrails/Docs/Building.md

 Download from [https://docs.docker.com/desktop/windows/install/](https://docs.docker.com/desktop/windows/install/) and run the installer.

-Docker provides a closed environment so that our script to build the manual can be run knowing that it will not be broken by any subsequent changes on the PC.
+Docker provides a closed environment so that our script to build the manual can be run knowing that it will not be broken by any subsequent changes on the PC.<p>&nbsp;</p>

 ![](images/settings_for_docker_desktop.png)

-Use the default settings.
+Use the default settings.<p>&nbsp;</p>

 ![](images/progress_for_docker_desktop.png)